naretakis/custom-lens-wa-hub/Medicaid-Lens/supporting-files/sample-provider-management.md

 The Outcomes dimension focuses on the results and effectiveness of the provider enrollment process.

 ### Assessment Questions
-1. How efficiently are providers enrolled in the Medicaid program?
-2. What percentage of applications are processed within standard timeframes?
+1. How effectively is provider information maintained and updated?
+2. How accessible and accurate is the provider directory for beneficiaries?
-3. How effectively does the enrollment process validate provider credentials?
+3. How well does the system support network adequacy monitoring and reporting?
+4. How effectively are provider communications managed?
+5. What mechanisms are in place to monitor and report potential fraud?
+6. How are provider agreements and disclosures managed and monitored?

 ### Maturity Level Definitions

 #### Level 1: Initial
-Manual provider enrollment process with paper-based applications and limited validation of provider information.
+Manual provider information management with paper-based updates and limited provider directory functionality.
+Basic network adequacy reporting with minimal automation.
+Limited provider communication capabilities.

 #### Level 2: Repeatable
-Basic online enrollment forms with some automated validation, though manual review is still required for most applications.
+Basic online provider information management with some automated validation.
+Static provider directory with periodic updates.
+Standard network adequacy reporting with some automation.
+Basic provider communication templates and tracking.

 #### Level 3: Defined
-Fully electronic enrollment process with automated validation against multiple sources and self-service status checking.
+Fully electronic provider information management with automated validation and change tracking.
+Searchable provider directory with regular updates.
+Automated network adequacy monitoring and reporting.
+Comprehensive provider communication system with notification tracking.

 #### Level 4: Managed
-Intelligent workflow with predictive analytics, real-time credential verification, and automated risk assessment.
+Intelligent provider information management with proactive data quality monitoring.
+Dynamic provider directory with near real-time updates.
+Advanced network adequacy analytics with predictive modeling.
+Multi-channel provider communication system with performance analytics.

 #### Level 5: Optimized
-Continuous monitoring and revalidation with cross-program enrollment coordination and adaptive enrollment requirements based on provider risk.
+Continuous provider information monitoring with automated verification against external sources.
+Real-time provider directory with location-based search and quality indicators.
+Comprehensive network adequacy management with automated interventions.
+Personalized provider communication system with engagement analytics and optimization.

 ## Roles